BufferUnderwhelm/ass-pennies/doc/litecoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `ass-pennies.conf` and it is located in the Ass-Pennies data directory, but both the Ass-Pennies data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `asspennies.conf` and it is located in the AssPennies data directory, but both the AssPennies data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `ass-pennies.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `asspennies.conf` file can be used to include additional configuration files.